 What to Do if Your Child Has Been Hurt

 If your child has been hurt while riding a bicycle, you may have legal rights to a recovery against the at-fault individual who caused the crash.
-Contact the lawyers at Abels & Annes, P.C. and let us provide you with a free case consultation regarding the accident.
-We can be reached 24 hours a day, seven days a week at (855) LAW-CHICAGO and if we take your case, we will never charge a fee unless we make a recovery on your behalf.
-If you prefer, contact us online for a free consultation.
-Call us now and let us help your family get the recovery you deserve.
+Contact a Chicago child bicycle accident lawyer at Abels & Annes, P.C. and let us provide you with a free case consultation regarding the accident.
+We can be reached 24 hours a day, seven days a week at (312) 924-7575.